memgraph/docs/docs/reference-guide/graph-algorithms.md

 undiscovered node, then traverses from that node to find more undiscovered nodes.
 In that way, the algorithm visits each node in the graph.

-DFS in Memgraph has been implemented based on the relationship expansion syntax.
+DFS in Memgraph has been implemented based on the relationship expansion syntax which allows it to find multiple relationships between two nodes if such exist.
 Below are several examples of how to use the DFS in Memgraph.

 ### Getting various results